 The following are indications that an individual is NOT a good candidate for Suboxone treatment:

 - Taking other medications that do not react well with Suboxone

 - Previous abuse of methadone or Suboxone

-For individuals who are not a good candidate for Suboxone treatment, unmedicated detox may be the best alternative option.
-For individuals who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to reach out to a Colorado opioid detox facility that can help manage these symptoms.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly recommended to get help from a Colorado opioid detoxification facility that can provide continuous care and monitoring.